jackghx/Anonycord/README.md

 ## Installation

-There is no App Store build.
 You install the unsigned IPA with a sideloading tool such as AltStore, Sidestore, Sideloady, or TrollStore.

 1. Download `Anonycord.ipa` from the Assets of this release.
 2. Open or import it in your sideloading tool, which signs the app with your own account.